KayFrimp/alx-low_level_programming/0x00-hello_world/README.md

 4. 3-name compiles a C file and creates an executable named cisfun.

 5. 4-puts.c prints exactly "Programming is like building a multilingual puzzle.

+6. 5-printf.c prints exacty with proper grammar, but the outcome is a piece of art,